-These group workshops enable enthusiastic fiddle players to meet weekly in a relaxed, comfortable, and friendly, tutor-lead environment to learn and play folk and traditional music.
+These group workshops enable enthusiastic fiddle players to meet weekly in a relaxed and friendly, tutor-lead environment to learn and play folk and traditional music.
 They learn through the playing of music primarily from the rich local repertoires of Lancashire and North-West England although we regularly dip into those of Britain in general and much further afield.
-They learn how to play the types of tunes commonly found in traditional music like jigs, hornpipes and waltzes, reels, polkas and airs.
-Attention is given to reproducing the style of the tune by the use of bowing technique, ornamentation and variation, along with the phrasing and expression found in that tradition.
+They learn how to play the types of tunes commonly found in traditional music like jigs, hornpipes and waltzes, reels, marches, polkas and airs.
+Attention is given to reproducing the style of the tune by the use of bowing technique, ornamentation and variation, along with the phrasing and expression common in that style of music.

-The workshops are open to fiddle and violin players of all ages and abilities.
-You should have some experience and your own instrument.
-These workshops are NOT suitable for complete beginners but previous experience of folk music is not a requirement and nor is the capacity to read music.
+The workshops are open to fiddle, violin and all strings players of all ages and abilities but unfortunately they are NOT suitable for complete beginners.
+You should have some experience and your own instrument but previous experience of folk music is not a requirement nor is the ability to read music.

 If you play, at whatever level, and would like to improve, come and join us.
 We plan to invite well-known players from other traditions to teach us at special one-day workshops held here in the beautiful Ribble Valley.
 We also hope to develop our playing abilities to enable us to perform at public events and to play for social dancing at country dances and ceilidhs.